premkora27-creator/Prem_kora/README.md

 3.i am completely beginner
 4.but i do my best
 5.if want to help me in this project
-6.then give me advice in Instagram
+6.then give me suggestions
+7.in Instagram here my id
-7.insta:- @prem_kora_
+8.insta:- @prem_kora_
-8.email:- premkora27@gmail.com
+9.email:- premkora27@gmail.com
-9.i don't have any pc and laptop
+10.i don't have any pc and laptop
-10.so i work on a android phone
+11.so i work on a android phone